Walk around the campus of Colorado Academy, and you will hear the sound of music.

 University of Denver - BM University of Denver - MM At CA Since: 1993

 Jennifer Arnold has been at CA as the cello instructor since 1993.
-In addition to private and group teaching, she is also CA's Chamber Music Coordinator and she teaches MS and US orchestra with Javan Carson.
+In addition to private and group teaching, she is CA's Chamber Music Coordinator and the Middle School and Upper School orchestra director.
 She has her bachelor’s degree in cello performance and her master’s degree in cello performance/Suzuki pedagogy, both from the University of Denver, Lamont School of Music.
 Her primary teachers were Richard Slavich, Carol Tarr and James Maurer (Suzuki).

 In addition to teaching at CA, Jennifer maintains a private Suzuki studio at her home in Lakewood.
 She is a former teacher of the group Suzuki program, Denver Talent Education and was the Children’s Music director at Park Hill United Methodist Church for more than 20 years.
 She is a freelance cellist, playing all around the Denver metro area as well as playing regularly with a string quartet.
 She is past president of the Suzuki Association of Colorado and remains active in that association and the Suzuki Association of the Americas.
 Jennifer is also cellist with the popular '70s band, Mr. Majestyk’s 8-track Revival.
 Her interests revolve around chamber music and incorporating alternative styles- pop and rock, along with traditional teaching.
 She is a founding member of Denver Chamber Camp which is a summer music camp for young musicians based out of CA that incorporates rock and roll with traditional orchestra and chamber performance.